GMihalkow/CSS-Advanced-Project/README.md

 # CSS-Advanced-Project
-This is a project for and upcoming exam.
+This is a project for an upcoming exam.